azdavis/azdavis.net/posts/en/car-centrism.md

 But these policies also benefit car owners, who will enjoy less traffic and roads that break down less rapidly, due to fewer cars using those roads.

+## There are other modes of private transport

+You'll notice that I've been discussing private cars and public transportation in this post so far.
+This may imply the only method of private transportation is a car.

+As any owner of a bike, e-bike, scooter, or working pair of legs can tell you, this is untrue.

 [rfuckcars]: https://old.reddit.com/r/fuckcars/
 [xkcd]: https://xkcd.com/2832/